 Abby’s family includes her spouse, Will, a teacher; her mom, Jane, a retired UCC pastor; and a host of beloved pets.

 Gladys joined the First UCC staff in 2015.
 Gladys earned her B.A. in Organizational Management and Communication from Concordia University in St. Paul.
 Gladys was raised in northeastern Wisconsin.
 She loves to travel, read, try new recipes on family and friends, and watch the Green Bay Packers.
-Gladys is married to Jerry and they have two children, Philip and Antonia.
+Gladys’s family includes her husband Jerry, son Philip, daughter Antonia and son-in-law Nick.
 They also have a yellow lab named Zoey.

 Andrea joined the First UCC staff in 2008, and is responsible for all tactical fiduciary operations of the church.
 She works closely with the Treasurer and Trustees in development and implementation of the church’s annual budget, and with the Stewardship Committee during the church’s annual pledge drive.
 She is also responsible for administering staff payroll.
 Andrea is a Northfield native and St. Olaf College alum, with a background in Economics and Finance.